 Renko de Vries graduated in theoretical physics at Utrecht University in 1993.
 In 1998 he got his doctoral degree (cum laude) at the Technical University in Delft, with professor Theo Odijk, with a thesis on the theory of fluid membranes.
 Afterwards he went to the United States for a post-doc at the group of professor Eric Kaler (Department of Chemical Engineering, University of Delaware) where he did experimental and theoretical research on the polymerization reactions in microemulsions.
 In 2000 he started at Wageningen University as an assistant professor in the group Physical Chemistry and Soft Matter.
 At the moment he is an associate professor in the same group.
-Together with his research team, he focuses on understanding and designing soft materials made of proteins.
+Together with his research team, he focuses on understanding and designing soft materials made out of biopolymers.

 Dana obtained her master’s in Molecular Life Sciences from the Radboud University in Nijmegen.
 In 2018, she started her PhD in Wageningen in the departments of Food Chemistry and Physical Chemistry and Soft Matter.
 She studies the physical processes that control creaming of emulsions.
 These processes are affected by the addition of food fibres, such as β-glucans from oat.
 By comparing mathematical predictions with experimental results, Dana aims to improve our ability to predict the effects of food fibres on emulsion stability.